Samsung/ONE/circle-mlir/README.md

 Circle MLIR dialect and tools

-## Tools provided
+## Provided Tools

 _onnx2circle_
-- conversion tool of ONNX to Circle model for `compiler`
+- a tool that converts ONNX models to Circle format, used by `compiler`

 ## How to build